 This video shows the basics of setting up and running the Proposal Pack Wizard software.
 This video follows the 5 Minute Quick Start PDF manual.
 See how to set your visual design theme, create a project, select a set of templates using the premade import lists and samples, generate a document and get it opened and edited for final delivery.
+While this video references Word 2007 it is only officially supported now on Word 2010 and greater.
+It may run on obsolete unsupported versions of Word but not all features will work as expected.

 Watch this related video: Proposal Kit Product Overview What's Included & How it Works